 'The day I heard Chamberlain on the wireless telling us we were at war 70 years ago'; J McG

-[Heading] ORG Volume 8, page 5385 records the collection of these lines in:
+[Heading] "Pity poor fighting men" ORG No 751, Volume 8, page 5385, records the collection of these lines in:

 fame never found them their brave deeds were hidden in the dust of battle and never seen.
 See “Winning the Victoria Cross” (Land and Sea Tales p.
 22): 'Every V.C.
 I have spoken to has been rather careful to explain that he won his Cross because what he did happened to be done when and where someone could notice it.'
 [P.H.]